 One of Open Vallejo’s earliest milestones was compelling the disclosure of body camera video of Vallejo police officers killing Ronell Foster in 2018 and Willie McCoy last year.
-Police repeatedly denied requests by the Foster and McCoy families, members of the public, and reporters.
+Police repeatedly denied public records requests by the Foster and McCoy families, members of the public, and reporters.
 Open Vallejo later learned the department allowed select members of the public to view the footage, which waived all exemptions to disclosure, leading to the videos’ release.
 (On July 1, 2019, a new state law took effect requiring the prompt disclosure of footage from police shootings and other critical incidents.)

 Last April, Open Vallejo uncovered an attempt by scandal-plagued police chief Andrew Bidou to retire and immediately take over as interim chief, effectively doubling his pay to nearly $40,000 a month.
 Although approved by Vallejo’s city council, the city later abandoned the plan after it was found to violate California’s retirement rules.